Before you require your students to use a tool not provided by ECU, be advised that these tools may not meet university standards.

 Illegally downloading copyrighted music, movies and other protected material via file-sharing programs can cost you your network access.

-At ECU, we continue to comply with the HIPAA rule and maintain the confidentiality, security, and integrity of our patients’ health information.
+The Health Insurance Portability and Accountability Act (HIPAA) ensures the confidentiality, security, and integrity of our patients’ health information.

 The Information Resources Coordinating Council (IRCC) is the campus-wide committee charged with advising the Chief Information Officer on information technology at ECU.